City: Columbus, OH

-Training will take place between 8.30am and 5.00pm EST for classroom-based, check-in is open from 8.00am.
+For the classroom version of this course, training will take place between 8.30am and 5.00pm EST for classroom-based, check-in is open from 8.00am.
 Lunch and refreshments during the morning and afternoon sessions are provided.

-Training will take place between 1.00 pm and 4.00 pm EST. Lunch and snacks are left to the participants.
+For the web-based version of this course, training will take place between 1.00 pm and 4.00 pm EST. Lunch and snacks are left to the participants.
 Please be sure to test your connection to the web-based training site prior to 1:00 pm on the first day to confirm that the internet connection and software are sufficient.